graywolf336/Jail/README.md

 * Make the timer async, this helps performance when you have a ton of prisoners
 * Lots of work on unit testing
 * Changed the encoding of the project in maven to utf8
+* Fixed the language system not copying over new values

 Beta 2 Changes
 ===